-It is not possible to change between AIR, NITROX and GAUGE modes before the instrument has counted down the no-fly time.
-There is one exception to this: You can change from AIR to NITROX mode even during the no-fly time.
+It is not possible to change between AIR, NITROX and FREE DIVE modes before the instrument has counted down the no-fly time.

+There is one exception to this: You can change from AIR to NI-TROX mode even during the no-fly time.
 When planning both air and nitrox dives during the same dive series, you should set the instrument in NITROX mode and modify the gas mix accordingly.
-In GAUGE mode, the no-fly time is always 48 hours.

-3. SUUNTO COBRA2 AT A GLANCE
+3. SUUNTO D4 AT A GLANCE